 Hi, I’m Ada, welcome to my blog!
-I write about my boring life as a 26-year-old living in a small city in England.
-Most of my posts are about my embroideries, tv shows and books, with the occasional personal entry about my life during a pandemic.
+I write about my life as a 27-year-old living in a small city in England.
+Most of my posts are about my embroideries, tv shows and books.

 Please stay, have some tea, and read along.

 It’s officially autumn!
 After an endless summer full of heat waves and ice tea, autumn graces us with her presence.
 The air is getting colder, the brown leaves are falling, and my closet has returned to its preferred form, full of cardigans, sweaters and witchy boots.

 I’ve spent this past year reading books about Denmark: The Little Book of Hygge and The Little Book of Lykke by Meik Wiking, The Year of Living Danishly by Helen Russell and The Almost Nearly Perfect People by Michael Booth, so it came as no surprise when I told my partner I wanted to spend my birthday week in Copenhagen.
 I’ve wanted to visit Denmark for a while now, and turning 28 seemed like the perfect occasion.

 I’m so glad august is mostly over.
 It’s been a very long (and hot) summer.
 I’m so ready for rainy days and cosy sweaters.
 That’s what I’ve mostly been doing this month, dreaming of colder weather and planning my autumn.

 … More Digital Journal: August favourites and monthly recap

 I grew up in the early 2000s when humour in movies was terrible, and women were sexualised from an early age.
 I was a kid the first time my dad took my sister and me to a video rental shop in town.
 It was the beginning of the DVD, and I became obsessed with the idea of being able to choose what to watch. … More Movies that shaped my childhood